cybjonah/homelab/penetration-testing/vuln-tools/openvas-lab.md

 <pre>gvm-start</pre>

-All thats it for the installation time to connect to the web page.
+Thats it for the installation time to connect to the web page.

 ## Sources